Schweinefilet/BoulderingELO/README.md

 # BoulderingELO

-A web app that scores bouldering sessions using osu-style weighted top scores with live previews, leaderboards, and analytics.
+A web app that scores bouldering sessions using weighted top scores with live previews, leaderboards, and analytics.

 🌐 **Live App**: https://schweinefilet.github.io/BoulderingELO/